matthewemeh/electranet/README.md

 ## Contributing

 1. Fork the repository
-2. Create a new branch
+2. Create a new branch (`git checkout -b feature/your-feature`)
+3. Commit your changes (`git commit -am 'Add new feature'`)
+4. Push to the branch (`git push origin feature/your-feature`)
-3. Submit a pull request
+5. Open a pull request